Significant-Gravitas/AutoGPT/docs/content/platform/new_blocks.md

 ### Data/Information

-- Summarize top news of today, of this week, this month via Apple News or other large media outlets BBC, TechCrunch, hackernews, etc
+- Summarize top news of today, of this week, this month via Apple News or other large media outlets BBC, TechCrunch, Hacker News, etc
-- Create, read, and summarize substack newsletters or any newsletters (blog writer vs blog reader)
+- Create, read, and summarize Substack newsletters or any newsletters (blog writer vs blog reader)
 - Get/read/summarize the most viral Twitter, Instagram, TikTok (general social media accounts) of the day, week, month
 - Get/Read any LinkedIn posts or profile that mention AI Agents
 - Read/Summarize discord (might not be able to do this because you need access)